 Restaurants and Conference Rooms

 An unmistakable, distinctive concept and design are particularly important aspects in the dining and entertainment areas: Lighting must emphasize the authenticity of the event, be it traditional, cool or exotic.
-Lighting has to serve a wide range of purposes.
+Hotel lighting in these areas has to serve a wide range of purposes.

 Downlights, ceiling mount luminaires, panels and slim bar lines help provide a variety of light sources.